-host_name This directive is used to specify the short name(s) of the host(s) that the service "runs" on or is associated with.
-Multiple hosts should be separated by commas.

-hostgroup_name This directive is used to specify the short name(s) of the hostgroup(s) that the service "runs" on or is associated with.
+- host_name This directive is used to specify the short name(s) of the host(s) that the service "runs" on or is associated with.
+Multiple hosts should be separated by commas. - hostgroup_name This directive is used to specify the short name(s) of the hostgroup(s) that the service "runs" on or is associated with.
 Multiple hostgroups should be separated by commas.
-The hostgroup_name may be used instead of, or in addition to, the host name directive.
+The hostgroup_name may be used instead of, or in addition to, the host_name directive.

-This is possible to define "complex" hostgroup expression with the following operators:
+This is possible to define "complex" hostgroup expression with the following operators :

-- &: it's use to make an AND betweens groups

-- : it's use to make an OR betweens groups

-- !: it's use to make a NOT of a group or expression

-- ,: it's use to make a OR, like the | sign.
+- & : it's use to make an AND betweens groups - : it's use to make an OR betweens groups - ! : it's use to make a NOT of a group or expression - , : it's use to make a OR, like the | sign. - (and) : they are use like in all math expressions.